JWST Parallel Observations

 All dither patterns available for a given instrument template will also be available when it is selected as the primary instrument in coordinated parallel mode.
 However, you also have the option to select from sets of customized dither patterns that have been specifically designed to produce good results for both instruments simultaneously.
 The number and type(s) of customized dither patterns that are available depend on the specific prime+parallel instrument mode combination.
 When a parallel instrument is selected, these additional dither patterns will become available in the dither pull-down menu in the relevant APT template.

 Issues regarding data volume per downlink period should also be considered, especially for options involving NIRCam.
 Since NIRCam observations involve up to 10 detectors (8 short wavelength and 2 long wavelength), proposers of coordinated parallel programs may need to consider selecting readout patterns that are less data intensive than they might otherwise choose.
 (Some of the most data intensive readout patterns for NIRCam are disallowed by APT in parallel mode.)
-Alternatively, depending on the science use case, a user may decide that areal coverage is less important than the parallel coverage and may opt to use only one of the two NIRCam modules.
+Alternatively, depending on the science use case, a user may decide that areal coverage is less important than the parallel coverage and may opt to use only one of the two NIRCam Fields of View.
 APT will compute and display the data volume and data rate for each exposure, and you can adjust the detector readout pattern and/or the number of modules being read out as needed to stay within the allowed limits.

 A number of additional coordinated parallel options are being considered for future cycles, including the possibility of using up to 3 instruments simultaneously.